Hernias in dogs are tears or weaknesses in abdominal muscles that allow internal organs or fatty tissue to pass through to other parts of the body.

 There are five main types of hernias that affect canines, which include hiatal, umbilical, diaphragmatic, inguinal, and perineal hernias.
 Depending on the type, hernia symptoms can be somewhat mild or life-threatening if the condition goes untreated, but hernias are very treatable with veterinary care.

-If you see the signs of a hernia in your dog, then you should consult your veterinarian.
+If you see the signs of a hernia in your dog, then you must consult your veterinarian.
 Here’s what you should know about the types, symptoms, and treatments for hernias in dogs.

 Types Of Hernias In Dogs